Emoji analysis - 5 ways to crack the consumer code

 In 2015, 92% of the online community used emojis in their conversations.
 And that number is growing.
 We detected 13% more posts containing emojis in March 2018 than March 2017.

-Emojis are a part of your consumers’ language, and whether you’re already using social media listening or not, it’s essential for you to use emoji analysis to fully understand what consumers are saying.
+Emojis are a part of your consumers’ language, and it's essential for you to understand your brand's emoji meanings fully to understand what consumers are saying.

 Take this tweet, for example...